slatinsky/DiscordChatExporter-frontend/README.md

 But binary release should work on any Windows 10 / Windows 11 x64 computer.

-Docker release should work on Linux x64 and Mac M1 (arm64) computers.
+Docker release should work on Linux x64 and (hopefully) Mac M1 (arm64) computers.

 </p>
 </details>